Protective behavior in dogs is not a bad thing.

 Understanding Protective Behavior

 A protective nature isn’t something that needs to be trained out of a dog.
-In fact, they’re doing their job as a member of the pack.
+In fact, they’re doing their job and following the instincts that were bred into them many generations ago.

 If you’ve ever seen a German Shepherd in action, you’ve seen the classic protective dog.